aws-samples/aws-panorama-samples/README.md

 * `wget https://panorama-starter-kit.s3.amazonaws.com/public/v1/Models/panorama_sdk.zip`
 * `unzip -q panorama_sdk.zip`
 * `sudo rm panorama_sdk.zip`
+* Without going into the aws-panorama-samples do the following `sudo sh aws-panorama-samples/panorama_sdk/run_after_clone.sh`
 * We suggest using `conda_mxnet_latest_p37` kernel for all use cases (Except specified in the individual README)
 * At this point, the set up is done.
 You can explore the different applications in each of the folders
 * Follow the README in the individual examples for information about the use case